Rendering Strategy

 When to use each approach

-- static for docs, marketing, and standards — like this site; CDN-friendly, minimal TTFB
+- static for docs, marketing, and reference — CDN-friendly, minimal TTFB

-- SSR for personalised or frequently changing pages — account home, search results
+- SSR for account home, search results, and SEO-sensitive dynamic pages

-- CSR sparingly for dense app shells — dashboards where client state dominates
+- CSR sparingly — dashboards where client state truly dominates

 - measure TTFB and LCP per strategy — see TTFB and backend impact